dmytrohudz/dmytrohudz.com/posts/2025-11-13-why-this-blog.md

 I’ve had a career full of good moments, tough moments, strange moments, and ones that completely changed how I see things.
 A lot of that stays unspoken, buried under new deadlines and projects.

 This blog is a way to catch those moments before they disappear.
-A place to talk about work, people, growth, the industry, the journey — everything that doesn’t fit neatly into a portfolio block or a LinkedIn post.
+A place to talk about work, people, growth, the industry, the journey — everything that doesn’t fit neatly into a portfolio block or a social media post.

 ## What to expect
 You’ll find thoughts from real projects, reflections on career and growth, the human side of design and product, things I wish I’d known earlier, and small ideas that don’t need to be something more than a few paragraphs.

 Nothing overproduced.
 Nothing trying to go viral.
 Just honest, personal writing.

 ## So… here we go